 Senckenberg Research Institute

-The Hiller Lab at the LOEWE Center for Translational Biodiversity Genomics (TBG) in Frankfurt, Germany is looking for an ambitious PhD student to investigate the genomic basis of phenotypic differences between vertebrates.
-The Project
+The Hiller Lab at the LOEWE Center for Translational Biodiversity Genomics (TBG) in Frankfurt, Germany is looking for an ambitious PostDoc (m/f/d) to apply and develop new gene annotation approaches.

-Applicants should have a degree in bioinformatics/computational biology, genomics or a related area, and a strong publication record.
+Applicants should have a PhD degree in bioinformatics/computational biology, computer science, genomics or a related area, and a strong publication record.
 Solid programming skills in a Linux environment and experience with shell scripting and Unix tools are required.
-Previous experience in large-scale comparative genomic data analysis is an advantage.
-Place of employment
+Previous experience in gene annotation, comparative genomics or methods development is an advantage.

-according to the collective agreement of the State of Hesse (pay grade E13 TV-H, 75%)
+Salary and benefits: according to the collective agreement of the State of Hesse

 The position is fully funded and should ideally start as soon as possible.